saeed5959/cell-counter/README.md

 # echocardiography-RF-to-B-mode-
-# This project has not been fineshed
+# This project has not been finished
 ## After acquiring RF signal from probes we must apply some processes to obtain a 2D image

 there are 4 steps :